Dr Nagore Benito

 - Specialist Associate of the Royal College of Psychiatrists (RCPsych)

 - European Certificate in Mood and Anxiety Disorders by the University of Maastricht (The Netherlands)

 - Postgraduate Certificate in Neuroimaging by the University of Edinburgh

-I am specialised in the assessment and treatment of a range of adult mental health problems.
-I am passionate about what I do and I offer a holistic approach using evidence-based treatments including psychotherapy, medication if required and psychoeducation.
-I work part-time for the NHS and also see clients privately in my private practice in Central London.
+Dr Nagore Benito is specialised in the assessment and treatment of a range of adult mental health problems.
+She is passionate about what she does and offers a holistic approach using evidence-based treatments including psychotherapy, medication (if required) and psychoeducation.

 Dr Benito has a biological and cognitive-behavioural approach to mental health and believes in promoting a healthy style of living, providing psychoeducation as a way to help the person understand and be better able to deal with their psychological, emotional or mental health problems.

 Although she has had extensive experience in psychopharmacology, she usually explores other treatment alternatives before considering starting a pharmacological treatment.